-For new runners, a watch that will help you set up a simple training plan, and give your runs some variety are useful tools.
-The Garmin Forerunner 55, for example, gives workout suggestions so you don't get stuck in the same routine, even if you're not following a specific training plan.
-It also suggests how long you should rest and recover after each session so you get the most out of your training.
+For new runners, a watch that will help you set up a simple training plan and give your runs some variety are useful tools.
+The Garmin Forerunner 55, for example, gives workout suggestions, so you don't get stuck in the same routine, even if you're not following a specific training plan.
+It also suggests how long you should rest and recover after each session, so you get the most out of your training.

-At the other end of the spectrum, the Polar Grit X keeps tabs on your fuelling strategy for long distance events and training sessions, letting you know when it's time to take on more carbs and water.
+At the other end of the spectrum, the Polar Grit X keeps tabs on your fuelling strategy for long-distance events and training sessions, letting you know when it's time to take on more carbs and water.
 It also works with services like TrainingPeaks, so you can download specialized plans to help you meet your next goal.

 While you can use a smartwatch to track your runs, a dedicated running watch with physical buttons will always be an advantage.
-Not only does this allow you to control the watch without having to study the screen, it also lets you navigate its menus, pause and start workouts while wearing gloves, or with sweaty hands.
+Not only does this allow you to control the watch without having to study the screen, but it also lets you navigate its menus, pause and start workouts while wearing gloves or with sweaty hands.

-Additional tools like music and contactless payments can also be a very useful addition, allowing you to keep yourself occupied with music or a podcast during your training, and stop to pick up a bottle of water or quick snack if you aren't carrying supplies.
+Additional tools like music and contactless payments can also be a very useful addition, allowing you to keep yourself occupied with music or a podcast during your training and stop to pick up a bottle of water or quick snack if you aren't carrying supplies.
 These tools also make your running watch more practical for everyday wear, so you don't need to invest in a second smartwatch to use when you're not training.

 We've factored in all these considerations when judging the watches above, so you don't have to search through specification sheets to make sure the device you're interested in checks all the right boxes.